Will the Real Jesus Please Stand up: A Look at the Criteria That Determines Authenticity of Gospel Texts, Part I

-Canonical gospels are the four gospels of Matthew, Mark, Luke and John which comprise an important part of the New Testament.
-Extra-canonical gospels are texts found outside of the New Testament which may also relay stories about Jesus, though not necessarily accurate stories.
-Some examples of extra-canonical writings are: the Gospel of Thomas, the Gospel of Peter, the Gospel of Mary, the Secret Gospel of Mark and the Gospel of Egyptians, to name a few.
+Canonical gospels are the four gospels of Matthew, Mark, Luke and John, which comprise a consequential segment of the New Testament, to say the least.
+Extra-canonical gospels are texts found outside of the New Testament, which may also relay stories about Jesus, though usually inaccurate stories as they were not written in the 1st century.
+Some examples of extra-canonical writings are the Gospel of Thomas, the Gospel of Peter, the Secret Gospel of Mark and the Gospel of Egyptians, to name a few.

-Extra-canonical texts may be useful for gathering some information, but only when read within the confines of proper historical context and with an eye for respecting the "criterion for authenticity" used by Biblical scholars.
-Consequently, one must never be too eager to embrace all extra-canonical writings as "gospel truth" for a number of reasons---the most important reason being that such texts were almost always written in the 2nd Century A.D. and beyond, and as such, are unable to claim the most important criterion---that of eyewitness accounts, unlike the canonical Gospels, which were written within the same generation of Jesus.
+Extra-canonical texts may be useful for gathering some information, but only when read within the confines of proper historical context and with an eye for respecting the "criterion for authenticity" used by Biblical scholars. (*More on 'criterion for authenticity' in later paragraphs) Consequently, one must never be eager to embrace all extra-canonical writings as "gospel truth" primarily because such texts were almost always written in the 2nd Century A.D. and beyond, and are therefore unable to claim the most important criterion---that of eyewitness accounts, unlike the canonical Gospels, written within the same generation of Jesus.

-Nonetheless, some scholars have wrongly attempted to place extra-canonical texts in the 1st century without any actual evidence to support their claims that they were written during that time period.
-It is highly inappropriate to claim that 2nd century texts have the same historical authenticity as the New Testament (originally documented in the 1st Century), if historical coherence is to be met.
-And met it must be if we are to rightly utilize the criterion established by paleography, which is the study of ancient writing (the practice of deciphering, reading, and dating historical manuscripts) as well as the the cultural context of writing, and the history of scriptoria" (Information that is relevant to the historical life and sayings of Jesus of Nazareth.)
-For further information, please research Paleography.
+Nonetheless, some scholars, when lecturing, or in their writings, have falsely placed extra-canonical texts into the 1st century without evidence to support their claims.
+It is highly inappropriate to claim that 2nd or 3rd century texts have the same historical authenticity as the New Testament if historical coherence is to be met.
+And met it must be if we are to rightly utilize the criterion established by paleography, the study of ancient writing which includes the practice of deciphering, reading, and dating historical manuscripts, as well as respecting cultural contexts and the history of scriptoria: information relevant to the historical life and sayings of Jesus of Nazareth.

 The Criteria of Authenticity